 Change in Westfield Avenue entrance to Queen Elizabeth Olympic Park

-In late January 2018, the main entrance to the south of Queen Elizabeth Olympic Park on Westfield Avenue will be changing.
-The temporary entrance opposite John Lewis will be closing, and a new permanent entrance will open opposite The Cow pub in Westfield Stratford City, going through International Quarter London and Endeavour Square.
-New crossings will be put in place to support this change, and maps and signs updated.
+From Monday 22 January, the main entrance to the south of Queen Elizabeth Olympic Park on Westfield Avenue has changed.
+The temporary entrance opposite John Lewis has been closed, and a new permanent entrance has been opened opposite The Cow pub in Westfield Stratford City, going through International Quarter London and Endeavour Square.
+A new crossing has been put in place to support this change, and maps and signs have been updated.
 Visitors to the north of the Park, including the Lee Valley venues and the Copper Box Arena, will not be affected by this change.

 Please be aware that bag search checkpoints will be stationed directly adjacent to the bridges leading on to Stadium Island and all bags will be subject to checks on match days.
 Click here for more information.

-The Fountains in the south of the Park will be switched off throughout November –January and are scheduled to come back on for the start of February half term.
+The Fountains in the south of the Park will be switched off throughout November – March and are scheduled to come back on during the Easter holidays.

 Partial closure of Tumbling Bay Play Area for maintenance works